mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

 This grid can be used with the 'perspective' sensor, which can influence brushes.

-If you press :kbd:`Shift` while holding any of the corner handles, they'll snap to one of the other corner handles, in sets.
+If you press the :kbd:`Shift` key while holding any of the corner handles, they'll snap to one of the other corner handles, in sets.

 .. _assistant_ruler: